 No, this moment, the instant you make your resolution, you will show by your action that you have taken leave of your old self and have now begun a new life, with a new destination and a new way of living.
 Arise, therefore, without fear and say: Lord, let me begin now.
 Help me!
 For what you need above all is God's help. .
 Hold fast to your purpose and do not look back.
 We have been given a warning example in Lot's wife, who was turned into a pillar of salt when she looked back (Genesis 19:26).
 You have cast off your old humanity; let the rags lie.
 Like Abraham, you have heard the voice of the Lord: Get thee out of thy country, and from thy kindred, and from thy father's house, into a land that I will show thee (Genesis 12:1).
 Towards that land hereafter you must direct all your attention.

-The Writings: Suggested Books for the Journey
+The Writings: Classic Books for the Journey

 The Art of Prayer - compiled by Igumen Chariton of Valaam Monastery, and featuring the writings of St Theophan the Recluse.
 A classic collection of writings by a recent saint of the Orthodox Church.
 Highly Recommended.